abu166/ERC20_smart_contract/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-### How to Use:

-1. **Clone or Download the Repository**: If you're working within a repository, clone or download it to your local machine.
-2. **Install Dependencies**: Run `npm install` in the project directory to install all necessary dependencies.
-3. **Compile and Deploy the Contract**: Use `npx hardhat compile` to compile the contracts and `npx hardhat run scripts/deploy.js --network ganache` to deploy your contract to Ganache.
-4. **Run the Transaction Check**: Run the script using `npx hardhat run checkTransaction.js --network ganache` to check the transfer and balance.
-5. **Customization**: Modify the contract address, receiver address, and token amount as needed in the script.

 Let me know if you need any further changes or additional details!